-TDA's trained staff and desire to efficiently serve the public have resulted in excellent customer service.
-TDA continually examines its processes to provide more responsive and capable services to the public.
-TDA attempts to hire employees with the necessary skill sets to maintain and improve its services.
+TDA Trade and Business Development Division is committed to providing excellent customer service and establishing professional relationships with each interaction.
+The division's staff desire to efficiently serve the public and commitment to the mission have resulted in excellent customer service.
+Trade and Business Development continually examines its processes to provide more responsive and capable services to the public.
+This commitment to customer service is integrated in the hiring process.
+Employees with the necessary skill sets, including customer service and a sense of responsibility for the mission, are sought to ensure the highest level of customer service is maintained.
 5. Transparent such that agency actions can be understood by any Texan.
-TDA maintains open door access for the public at all of its facilities, responds timely to public information requests, maintains a website to provide easy access to its information and services , and attempts to put forth its policies, rules and services in formats easily usable by industries it serves and the public.
-DESCRIBE ANY OTHER CONSIDERATIONS RELEVANT TO YOUR GOAL OR ACTION ITEM All action items stated above are key items necessary to ensure the goal is accomplished on or before August 31, 2023.
+TDA Trade and Business Development Division maintains open door access for the public at all its facilities, responds timely to PIRs, and maintains an accessible website.
+It also utilizes various media platforms to further increase public awareness of available services.
+All policies, rules and communications are designed to minimize the use of complex or convoluted language.
+DESCRIBE ANY OTHER CONSIDERATIONS RELEVANT TO YOUR GOAL OR ACTION ITEM With Texas' rural population exceeding the total population of more than 20 other states, it is important to understand the magnitude these programs have on millions of Texans.
+All action items stated above are key items necessary to ensure the goal is accomplished on or before August 31, 2025.
 The goal is accomplished annually, on or before the end of each fiscal year, although some actions are seasonal in nature.
 The economic impact of the food and fiber sector totals more than \$100 billion annually.
 For long term sustainability of Texas agriculture, exports of food, fiber, ag technology, and livestock must reach the global marketplace.
 Texas economic development activities are funded through cost recovery programs and grants, with very little funding from taxpayer dollars.
-This is uncertain funding for a critical activity, and is not competitive with other state's funding.
+This is uncertain funding for a critical activity and is not competitive with other state's funding.
 Rural land makes up 83 percent of Texas' total land areas, with 240,000 farms and ranches covering 129.6 million acres.
-Rural communities must be able to provide services and infrastructure such as medical services, internet access, shops and roads to reach them.
-One funding source depends on accrued interest on a portion of the Tobacco Settlement.
-Interest rates have been historically low, impacting the resources available to carry out the related duties of office.
+Rural communities must be able to provide access to goods and services including healthcare, broadband and retail.
+They must also be able to provide and maintain infrastructure including housing, streets, and water.
 AGENCY OPERATIONAL GOAL AND ACTION PLAN Goal B: Protect industry and the public through regulation of agricultural industries.
 SPECIFIC ACTION ITEMS TO ACHIEVE YOUR GOAL - 1.
 Provide for safe and affordable agricultural markets through standards and enforcement. - 2.
 Implement product surveillance and biosecurity efforts for pests/diseases. - 3.
 Verify the quality and type of seed and plants grown or transported in Texas. - 4.
-Regulate commodities through verification, licensing, inspection, and enforcement. - 5.
+Regulate commodities through verification, licensing, inspection and enforcement. - 5.
 Protect agricultural environments, markets, and consumers. - 6.
 Inspect weighing and measuring devices for proper calibration.
 DESCRIBE HOW YOUR GOAL OR ACTION ITEMS SUPPORTS EACH STATEWIDE OBJECTIVE 1.
 Accountable to tax and fee payers of Texas.